prince-chrismc/Distributed-Systems/Assignments/Corba/README.md

 The deisgn follows a pseudo MVC style layout since the main data storage elements will be re-used for the future assignments; this concept was extended to the `RegionalServer` implmentation which has now been moved into the base project since all ofthe manipulation of the `RecordsMap` and Server-Server UDP communication is common but may require more functionality.
 This means the controllers are simple wrapper that only contain the CORBA implementation and test code.

 ### Models
+> All of the models defined are still used in the RMI implementation with zero code duplication

 Class | Description
 :---: | :---